niksu/pax/examples/TCP/README.md

-TCPuny exposes a Berkeley-style socket interface ([IBerkeleySocket.cs](IBerkeleySocket.cs)) for applications to send and receive byte streams over an unreliably network, handling the following on the application's behalf:
+TCPuny exposes a Berkeley-style socket interface ([IBerkeleySocket.cs](IBerkeleySocket.cs)) for applications to send and receive byte streams over an unreliable network, handling the following on the application's behalf:
 * loss (through retransmission)
 * delivery of duplicates